SkinnyBitch23/Quotes-to-make-you-feel-better-/README.md

 - I don't follow dreams I hunt my goals
 - the way you care about yourself determines how much others will care about you
 - perfection is ugly
+- shower thoughts & soap suds there's nothing better than that